Mithridates VI Eupator: Early reign

 Mithridates entertained ambitions of making his state the dominant power on the Black Sea and in Anatolia.
 He first subjugated Colchis, a region east of the Black Sea occupied by present-day Georgia, and prior to 164 BC, an independent kingdom.
 He then clashed for supremacy on the Pontic steppe with the Scythian king Palacus.
 The most important centres of Crimea, Tauric Chersonesus and the Bosporan Kingdom readily surrendered their independence in return for Mithridates' promises to protect them against the Scythians, their ancient enemies.
-After several abortive attempts to invade the Crimea, the Scythians and the allied Rhoxolanoi suffered heavy losses at the hands of the Pontic general Diophantus and accepted Mithridates as their overlord.
+After several abortive attempts to invade the Crimea, the Scythians and the allied Rhoxolanoi suffered heavy losses at the hands of the Pontic generals Neoptolemus and Diophantus and accepted Mithridates as their overlord.

 The young king then turned his attention to Anatolia, where Roman power was on the rise.
 He contrived to partition Paphlagonia and Galatia with King Nicomedes III of Bithynia.
 It was probably on the occasion of the Paphlagonian invasion of 108 BC that Mithridates adopted the Bithynian era for use on his coins in honour of the alliance.
 This calendar era began with the first Bithynian king Zipoites I in 297 BC.
 It was certainly in use in Pontus by 96 BC at the latest.

 Yet it soon became clear to Mithridates that Nicomedes was steering his country into an anti-Pontic alliance with the expanding Roman Republic.
 When Mithridates fell out with Nicomedes over control of Cappadocia, and defeated him in a series of battles, the latter was constrained to openly enlist the assistance of Rome.
 The Romans twice interfered in the conflict on behalf of Nicomedes (95–92 BC), leaving Mithridates, should he wish to continue the expansion of his kingdom, with little choice other than to engage in a future Roman-Pontic war.
 By this time Mithridates had resolved to expel the Romans from Asia.